 Best Ways to Fix Windows 11 High Disk Usage

 Temporary files are hidden user logs that are loaded on the disk.
 These are files that applications create on your system to store your user data for a particular session that you are using the app.
 Some applications are smart enough to collapse these files once shut; however, most Windows applications create and leave temporary files behind.

-Removing these temporary files can reduce the load from your disk, freeing up the disk usage capacity instantly.
+Removing these temporary files can reduce your disk load, instantly freeing up your disk usage capacity.
 You can remove temporary files from your PC by following the given instructions –

 - Press Windows + R to open the Run search box.

 - Type %temp% in the run and press enter

 - It will take you to the folder that holds all the temporary files